Brian569/INSTA/README.md

 * Querying the database and displaying

 ## To do
-* finish the comments and likes functions before end of Thursday
+* finish the comments, following and likes functions before end of Thursday

 ## How I hundled the situation
 * Did research and practicals